 |OS Platform||Linux and Windows|

 |Board Size||4.1" x 3.9" (105 x 100 cm)|

 Maximum Channels vs. Maximum Frame Rate

-Sensoray bundles chipset supplier's drivers with Model 812 for both Linux and Windows.
+Sensoray bundles the chipset manufacturer's drivers with Model 812 for both Linux and Windows.
 The Linux driver is a high performance driver that makes possible simultaneous full frame rate capture at D1 resolution from all eight input channels.
-The Windows driver, however, has lower performance that may require tradeoffs between the number of active channels, resolution, and frame rate.
+The Windows driver has lower performance that may require tradeoffs between the number of active channels, resolution, and frame rate.

 Maximum Channels vs. maximum Frame Rate Performance

 |Linux||1 - 8||VGA, 4SIF/4CIF, D1, or under||30||25|